gedrutten/Portfolio/content/3580qca/Week09.md

 _Q.
 Who is the ‘author’ of your video?_
 A. We are the creator, but the reality is that (as per Roland Bathes), the viewer will create a story in their head based upon the film we show them - in that case, the viewer is the author of their experience.
 This story will be influenced by their background and views - left/right wing, age, etc.

-We can influence this by bringing meaning, nto just a narrative.
+We can influence this by bringing meaning, not just a narrative.
 Establish character - use semiotics, person, place, culture (and subculture) to create the meaning, constantly aware of how the viewer might interpret these meanings that are created.
 Establish location through the use of wide/mid/close framing of the shot.
 Establish motivation.

 _Q.
 Who is the character you need to establish in your video?_